About

 A man and woman laying in bed smiling for the camera.

-Personal Finance, Career Transition, and Retirement: Kerry Hannon
+Kerry Hannon / Expert on Personal Finance, Career Transition, and Retirement

-I am a national keynote speaker, author, and columnist.
-My expertise: personal finance, career transition, and retirement.
-My latest books are Getting the Job You Want After 50, Love Your Job: The New Rules of Career Happiness.
+A national keynote speaker, author, and columnist, Kerry Hannon is an expert on personal finance, career transition, and retirement.
+Her latest books are Getting the Job You Want After 50, Love Your Job: The New Rules of Career Happiness.
 Other recent books include: What’s Next?
 Finding Your Passion and Your Dream Job in Your Forties, Fifties, and Beyond and Great Jobs for Everyone 50 +.
 I am a columnist for The New York Times.
 I am AARP’s JOB EXPERT.
-I write a weeklycolumn for boomer women on the PBS website, NextAvenue.org.
+I write a weekly column for boomer women on the PBS website, NextAvenue.org.
 My journalistic journey has taken me from Forbes to Money to Kiplinger’s Personal Finance to U.S. News and World Report, where I developed the “Second Acts” column back in 2006, and then on to USA Today where I wrote the “Your Money” column.
-I run my own media company with the following platforms: I write non-fiction career and personal finance books and online columns like this one.
-I give keynote speeches on changing careers, finding work after 50, working in retirement, ways to learn to love your job and women, money and financial security.
-I consult on a variety of career topics.
-I grew up in Fox Chapel, outside of Pittsburgh, Pa.
-I’m a graduate of Duke University.
+She runs her own media company with the following platforms: I write non-fiction career and personal finance books and online columns, I give keynote speeches on changing careers, finding work after 50, working in retirement, ways to learn to love your job and women, money and financial security.

 Follow me on Twitter: @KerryHannon